What is a trust?

 This type of trust allots a given amount of income for beneficiaries for a defined period of time and the remainder goes to specified charities.

-You also have another route to creating a trust.
-You can sidestep the costly attorney’s fees and still create an effective trust using a site called FreeWill.
+There’s also another budget-friendly route to creating a trust where you can sidestep costly attorney fees while still creating an effective trust using a site called FreeWill.
 FreeWill offers a completely free way to draft the necessary documents, and as its name suggests, you can also set up a will at no cost, too.

 Regardless of how you proceed, you need to understand how the trust serves your needs and helps carry out your wishes.